 If you confuse your customer at all, you will lose them.
 You also run the risk of your ad not being approved.
 If you’re going to put money behind something, you want it to be as successful as possible, so this alignment is really important.

 We always suggest familiarizing yourself with Pinterest best practices before creating your ad.
-Simple Pin Media also has an amazing Pin Template package of 30 high converting Pinterest Templates.
-Whether you use Canva or Photoshop, our templates are set up to easily work with your brand colors, fonts, and images.
+We also have Pinterest ads design templates if you just need a little nudge.
+Our templates are set up to easily work with your brand colors, fonts, and images!

 Improve Your Pinterest Ad Campaign by Exploring the User Journey